Me

 Multi-subject Open-set Personalization in Video Generation

-We introduce Video Alchemist, a video model with built-in multi-subject, open-set personalization capabilities for both foreground objects and background, eliminating the need for time-consuming test-time optimization.
+A video model with built-in multi-subject, open-set personalization capabilities for both foreground objects and background.

 arXiv preprint, 2025